ChartIQ/ChartIQ-Android-SDK/README.md

 - A copy of the ChartIQ JavaScript library (works best with version 9.0.1).
   - If you do not have a copy of the library or need a different version, please contact your account manager or visit our <a href="https://pages.marketintelligence.spglobal.com/ChartIQ-Follow-up-Request.html" target="_blank">Request Follow-Up Site</a>.

-- For previous version support, please refer to the [Releases](https://github.com/ChartIQ/ChartIQ-Android-SDK/releases) section.
+  - For previous JavaScript version support, please refer to the [Releases](https://github.com/ChartIQ/ChartIQ-Android-SDK/releases) section.

 - Android 8.1 Oreo (API level 27) or later